<MODIFIER>#

 auto_step

-activates automatic sub-stepping for implicit theta method a integration
+activates automatic sub-stepping for implicit theta_method_a integration method

 runge_jacobian